heath3conk/cat-care-etc/README.md

 - Recycling: There's a recycling dumpster out in the alley.
 I don't have a bin in the condo, have been using brown paper bags which I keep on the right side of the refrigerator.
 - Garbage: Dumpster out in the alley.
 Go out the back door to the deck - if you're coming back in, there's a brick just inside the gate to prop it open.
 Please don't prop it open for longer than it takes to go to the dumpster and make sure the gate closes when you come back!
 - Grocery stores: Mariano's on Lawrence at Ravenswood (approx 1 mile away, reachable by #81 bus on Lawrence).
 Jewel on Lincoln just south of Montrose (approx 0.7 miles away, somewhat reachable by #11 bus on Lincoln but that bus has a weird schedule so check online)
+- Laundry: Washers and dryers are in the basement, the door to which is in the front entryway by the mailboxes.
+Detergent & dryer sheets are inside the door to my condo and the keys to the basement are in the box with the dryer sheets.
+The gold key opens the basement door, silver key is for my condo and the one that has traces of other colors opens the front door.